Optimal error analysis of a FEM for fractional diffusion problems by energy arguments: Introduction

-where $\Bac v(t):=\I^{1-\alpha}v'(t)$ is the time-fractional Caputo derivative.
-The error estimate in Theorem \ref{thm: smooth and nonsmooth} provides an improvement of the result obtained by Jin {\it et al.} \cite[Theorem 3.7]{JLZ2013}, where the error analysis of the lumped mass FE method was also considered.
-For constant diffusivity and under the assumption that the mesh is quasi-uniform, the FE error bound in \cite{JLZ2013} involves a logarithmic factor which was derived using a semigroup approach.
-The error analysis approach in this work can also be used to investigate the error estimates for the FE method applied to the time-fractional Rayleigh-Stokes problem (described by the time-fractional differential equation) presented in the recent work \cite{EJLZ2016}, which is close to the one in \cite{MT2010}.
+where $\Bac v(t):=\I^{1-\alpha}v'(t)$ is the Caputo derivative.
+The error estimate in Theorem \ref{thm: smooth and nonsmooth} provides an improvement of the result obtained in \cite[Theorem 3.7]{JLZ2013}.
+For constant diffusivity, using a semigroup approach and assuming that the mesh is quasi-uniform, the derived error bound therein involves a logarithmic factor.